 7) Remain compliant

-Keep in mind that healthcare social media accounts are subject to very strict rules and regulations, for example, HIPAA compliance and FDA rules regarding advertising.
+Keep in mind that healthcare social media accounts are subject to very strict rules and regulations, for example, HIPAA compliance and FDA rules regarding advertising, or be ready with professional medical interpreters demanded by law.
 Remove any comments from your site that may raise privacy or compliance concerns.